agrawalprash/traceable-mixnets/README.md

 #### Setting up `db-sm-rsm`

 Ensure that you have `python3.7` installed on your system and it is in the path.
 Verify the contents of the `db-sm-rsm/install.sh` file.
-The script installs GMP, PBC, OpenSSL and Charm libraries to `\usr\local\lib`.
+The script installs GMP, PBC, OpenSSL and Charm libraries to `/usr/local/lib`.
 Modify as per your host system setup and run:

 ```bash
 cd db-sm-rsm
 ./install.sh
 ```

-After installation, place the following commands in an appropriate `.bashrc` file to ensure that the environment variables defined therein are available whenever the `db-sm-rsm` benchmarks are run:
+After installation, place the following commands in an appropriate `.bashrc` file to ensure that the environment variables defined below are available whenever the `db-sm-rsm` benchmarks are run:

 ```bash
 export LIBRARY_PATH=/usr/local/lib